pydantic/logfire/docs/integrations/pydantic.md

 logfire.configure(pydantic_plugin=logfire.PydanticPlugin(record='all'))
 ```

+!!! info

+    Please note that logfire requires pydantic in version >= `2.7.0`.

 ## Third party modules

 By default, third party modules are not instrumented by the plugin to avoid noise.
 You can enable instrumentation for those